 I don’t mind wearing SOME of the mud that will be stirred in forcing a dialogue this way. because I will cut this step for those who also know that we need to correct our course in the yoga world, and that also, we may need to weed out the predators, psychopaths, the mentally unwell and outright toxic who have infiltrated the ranks.

 We need a system of accountability.
 Regulation.
-Some sort of counsel of wise overseers and certainly safe places for counsel, repair, complaint, and we most certainly need insurance!
+Some sort of counsel of wise overseers and certainly safe places for independent review, repair, complaint, and we most certainly need insurance!